Donor Bill of Rights

 The Donor Bill of Rights was created in 2001 by the American Association of Fund Raising Council (AAFRC), Association for Healthcare Philanthropy (AHP), the Association of Fundraising Professionals, (AFP), and the Council for Advancement and Support of Education (CASE).
 It has been endorsed by numerous organizations.

 Hope College respects the privacy of its benefactors and constituency and maintains strict confidence about its benefactors.
-The Hope College Development and Alumni Engagement office retains and updates personal information, including name, mailing address, telephone number, email address as well as self-reported information.
+The Hope College Office of Philanthropy and Engagement retains and updates personal information, including name, mailing address, telephone number, email address as well as self-reported information.
 Information is used only by Hope College to assure accurate records and to assist the college in its programs.